nelsondaza/DooPHP/INSTALL.md

 If your app is in a sub directory, please change the following setting:

 	$config['SUBFOLDER'] = '/myfolderapp/';

-*This example can be accessed at http://localhost/myfolderapp/
+	// *This example can be accessed at http://localhost/myfolderapp/*

 More details on installation can be found at http://www.doophp.com/doc/guide/start/install

 ### REQUIREMENTS

-The minimum requirement by DooPHP is that your Web server supports PHP 5.1.x or above.
+The minimum requirement by DooPHP is that your Web server supports **PHP 5.1.x** or above.
 DooPHP has been tested with Apache 2 and Cherokee Web Server on Windows and Linux operating systems.

 To use the database ORM you have to enable PDO extension.